Zippers: Introduction

 \section{Introduction}

-Many well-studied dynamical structures on hyperbolic 3-manifolds (taut foliations, tight essential laminations, quasigeodesic or pseudo-Anosov flows etc.) are tamed and mastered by a {\em universal circle} --- a circle with a faithful $\pi_1$-action preserving a pair of transverse laminations.
-Under the best circumstances (and conjecturally always) quotienting the circle by the laminations gives rise to a continuous and $\pi_1$-equivariant {\em sphere filling Peano curve} from the universal circle to the sphere at infinity of hyperbolic 3-space.
+Many well-studied dynamical structures on hyperbolic 3-manifolds (taut foliations, tight essential laminations, quasigeodesic or pseudo-Anosov flows etc.) are tamed and mastered by a {\em universal circle} --- a circle with a faithful $\pi_1$-action preserving a pair of laminations.
+Under the best circumstances (and conjecturally always) the laminations are known to be distinct and transverse, and quotienting the circle by the leaves of the laminations gives rise to a continuous and $\pi_1$-equivariant {\em sphere filling Peano curve} from the universal circle to the sphere at infinity of hyperbolic 3-space.

 This map from a circle to a sphere is not an embedding.
 But it can be {\em approximated} by an embedding.
 Rather fancifully, one might imagine perturbing the image slightly to an embedding, and then using this embedded circle as a guide to `unzip' the sphere into two very nearly $\pi_1$-invariant path-connected pieces and then somehow taking a limit under smaller and smaller perturbations.